JONNI REDICK (FENNER)

 Her progression from front line police work to executive leadership generated her passion for cultivating trust and legitimacy in organizational cultures.
 She now builds 21st Century leaders as the founder and CEO of JLConsulting Solutions (JLCS) where she works with police executives in law enforcement and public safety, CEOs in corporate, government, and nonprofit businesses.

 She is a thought leader in law enforcement and educates public safety and law enforcement leaders across the country through the University of San Diego.
-Jonni Redick is also the author of “Survival Guide” to Law Enforcement Promotional Preparation and the forthcoming book “Black, White & Blue: Surviving the Sifting.”
+Jonni Redick is also the author of “Survival Guide” to Law Enforcement Promotional Preparation and “Black, White & Blue: Surviving the Sifting.”

 Retired with over 29 years within state government and public safety from an organization with over 11,000 employees.
 As assistant chief, she worked in both the Bay Area and Sacramento.
 While in Sacramento, she oversaw eight CHP field commands including the 3rd largest communications center in the state which handled over one million 911 calls annually.
 Within field operations role as assistant chief, oversaw large scale officer involved and civil disturbance incidents; natural disaster response coordination and oversight; and managed over two thousand personnel within daily operations.
 She has extensive administrative oversight experience with statewide and national programs responsible for millions of dollars in funding along with expansive work in traffic safety projects receiving national recognition.
 Further experience includes executive oversight for audits, inspections, policy development, grants and program management; executive involvement in internal and external high-level administrative investigations; participation and examination development for promotional processes as a subject matter expert, panel assessor, and certified State Personnel Board Chair.